Balancing Covariates in Randomized Experiments with the Gram-Schmidt Walk Design: Abstract

 \section{Abstract}

 The design of experiments involves a compromise between covariate balance and robustness.
-This paper introduces an experimental design that admits precise control over this trade-off.
-The design is specified by a parameter that bounds the worst-case mean square error of an estimator of the average treatment effect.
-Subject to the experimenter's desired level of robustness, the design aims to simultaneously balance all linear functions of the targeted covariates.
-The achieved level of balance is considerably better than what a fully random assignment would produce, and it is close to optimal given the desired level of robustness.
-We show that the mean square error of the estimator is bounded by the minimum of the loss function of a ridge regression of the potential outcomes on the covariates.
-One may thus interpret the approach as regression adjustment by design.
-Finally, we provide non-asymptotic tail bounds for the estimator, which facilitate the construction of conservative confidence intervals.
+This paper provides a formalization of this trade-off and describes an experimental design that allows experimenters to navigate it.
+The design is specified by a robustness parameter that bounds the worst-case mean squared error of an estimator of the average treatment effect.
+Subject to the experimenter's desired level of robustness, the design aims to simultaneously balance all linear functions of potentially many covariates.
+Less robustness allows for more balance.
+We show that the mean squared error of the estimator is bounded in finite samples by the minimum of the loss function of an implicit ridge regression of the potential outcomes on the covariates.
+Asymptotically, the design perfectly balances all linear functions of a growing number of covariates with a diminishing reduction in robustness, effectively allowing experimenters to escape the compromise between balance and robustness in large samples.
+Finally, we describe conditions that ensure asymptotic normality and provide a conservative variance estimator, which facilitate the construction of asymptotically valid confidence intervals.